mathis2001/Sp00fy/README.md

 If you receive the mail in your mailbox or spam, it confirm that your domain is vulnerable.

-Disclaimer: This tool have been made to help testing email spoofing for your own domain or your company domain with authorizations.
+### Disclaimer: This tool have been designed to help testing email spoofing for your own domain or your company domain with authorizations.
 Please, do not use it for illegal purposes.

 ## Screens: